-I have one simple ambition in life; to live in a world where everyone has access to sustainably produced, safe, nutritious and affordable food.
+“I have one simple ambition in life; to live in a world where everyone has access to sustainably produced, safe, nutritious, and affordable food.
 Unfortunately, this is a long way off, but playing a part in achieving this is certainly a long-term goal of mine.
 To do this, we must make science-based, rather than emotionally driven decisions.”

-I don’t believe in planning a lifetime career, as the agriculture industry is advancing that rapidly it is hard to predict what jobs will be out there in 20 years.
-However, I believe in equipping myself to adapt to the changing nature of the industry, hence continued professional development and networking will put me in good stead for a successful, rewarding career in the industry.
+“I don’t believe in planning a lifetime career.
+However, I do believe in equipping myself to adapt to the changing nature of the industry.
+This means continued professional development and networking to put me in good stead for a successful, rewarding career in the industry.”